TEIKYO SDGs reportA New Form of Capitalism Driven by Students

 Currently, the center of projects and corporations is from this seminar, a woman who just graduated from our university in 2019.
 He was a leader in the project that started in 2017.

-Our university, which has Practical learning as an Educational Guidelines, regards such a "place" of venture education as a "living teaching material" and supports it very strongly.
-However, a corporation called a university does not participate in management.
-It is mainly a logistical movement such as proposals for business models and package designs, and promotion of Industry-Academia-Government Collaboration.
-For example, we are asking you to build a cooperative system to deploy commercialized yogurt and pickles to the shops on campus, and to consider providing support such as providing them in the school cafeteria.
-I would like students to make more and more use of this environment and improve their abilities.
-I would like students who have experienced "“One’s way”" venture education at Teikyo University to aim to become a person who can open up various issues on their own when they go out into society.
+Our university, which upholds Practical learning as Educational Guidelines, sees this type of venture education "place" as a "living teaching material" and is very strongly supporting it.
+However, the university as a corporation does not participate in management.
+Their activities are mainly behind-the-scenes support, such as proposing business models and package designs, and promoting Industry-Academia-Government Collaboration.
+For example, they are considering establishing a cooperative system to sell commercialized yogurt and pickles in the campus store and providing them in the cafeteria.
+We hope that students will make full use of this environment to hone their skills.
+We hope that students who experience “One’s way” education at Teikyo University will aim to become individuals who can overcome various challenges on their own when they enter society.

 Steps to the other side of capitalism